 Perhaps this is why I love blogs so much.
 Blogs are basically short chapters.

 As an older teenager and into young adulthood, I wrote poetry and songs.
 The writing slowed to a crawl as I began to live the bigger and more important story of being a wife and mom to three.
 Some seasons are made for living the story and not writing about them.

-It is now, as I enter the empty nest season, that the words have returned, often they flow like from a fire hydrant.
-I have time to pursue this long-time passion of processing life through my fingertips.
+As I’ve entered the empty nest season, the words have returned.
+Often they flow like water from a fire hydrant.
+I now have time to pursue this long-time passion of processing life through my fingertips.
 I am grateful.

 “Thoughts disentangle themselves when they pass through the lips and fingertips.”
 Dawson Trotman

 Blogs have hosted my heart words for a decade now.
 I see blogging as more of a hobby but writing is “what I do”.
-You’ll see on my home page the various blogs I have.
+You’ll see on my menu bar the various blogs I have.
 My self-diagnosed ADD is fairly apparent by the variety.
 My life is full therefore my brain is full.
 I love to live stories and I love to share them; both through my words and through my photography (I’m an amateur with a great camera).
 It is in the sharing of stories that we find a shoulder of comfort to lean on and take a breath and encouragement for our feet to take our next step as we live out our own stories.
 Our lives matter.
 Our stories matter.
 A story worth living is a story worth sharing.

 Feel free to peruse the smorgasbord of menu items I’ve set out for you.
 Follow me on social media.
 I hope you will enjoy your “lunch”.

 Andrea Stunz… she breathes, therefore, she writes … and speaks … and basically goes wherever God wants her to go.
 Never in want of adventures!